AtticusDotOne/Documentation/Vision.md

 "No, I just happen to be connected online with him and we worked out a contract."

 "You were able to trust him to ship it--and he trusts you to pay him?
-I never hear as such a trade deal."
+I never heard of such a trade deal."

 "Right.
 We just worked out the deal on Atticus.
 We made it into an escrow agreement.
 I don't need to trust the farmer or vice-versa, we just trust the escrow."